chiefenne/PyAero/docs/ui_GUI.rst

 -----------

 The layout of the user interface can be seen in the figure below.
 Different functional areas are bordered with blue lines.
-The areas are:
+These areas are:

   - Menubar
   - Toolbar